 TBE welcomes new staff members

 Tarpon Bay Explorers, the official concession to the J.N.
-“Ding” Darling National Wildlife Refuge, recently welcomed three new staff members to its working family.
-In an effort to provide excellent customer service, it filled the additional positions, which include two naturalists and a boat captain.
+“Ding” Darling National Wildlife Refuge, recently welcomed new staff members to its working family.
+In an effort to provide excellent customer service, it filled three additional positions this summer, which include a naturalist and two captains.

 Open seven days a week, Tarpon Bay Explorers is at 900 Tarpon Bay Road, Sanibel.